tensorlayer/HyperPose/README.md

 [![Documentation Status](https://readthedocs.org/projects/openpose-plus/badge/?version=latest)](https://openpose-plus.readthedocs.io/en/latest/?badge=latest)

-[OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is the state-of-the-art real-time 2D pose estimation algorithm.
+[OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is the state-of-the-art pose estimation algorithm.
-In the official Caffe-based [codebase](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation), data processing, training, and neural network blocks are heavily interleaved and mostly hard-coded.
-This makes it difficult to be customised for achieving the best performance in our custom pose estimation applications.
+In the official Caffe-based [codebase](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation), data augmentation, training, and neural network are most hard-coded, and thus difficult to be customised for achieving the best performance in our custom pose estimation applications.
 Hence, we develop OpenPose-Plus, a fast and flexible pose estimation framework that offers the following powerful features:
 - Flexible combination of standard training dataset with your own custom labelled data.